Volcanic hazard management - Mount Rainier, USA

 - Explain the pattern of lahar-based volcanic hazards around Mount Rainier.

 - Use the ‘Pierce County Volcano Evacuation Routes’ overlay to describe the risk to the 3 houses listed on the overlay and then recommend an escape route for each one in case of a volcanic hazard emergency.

 - List three ways in which the volcanic hazards presented by Mount Rainier are managed in the area surrounding the volcano.

 - The advice given by FEMA (Federal Emergency Management Agency: Agency of the US government) about what to do before and during a volcanic eruption can be seen below.
-Design a poster to educate a community about one of the recommendations made by FEMA.
-Your design should be clear and focus – ensure the text can be read from a distance!
+Design a poster to educate the community about one of the recommendations made by FEMA.
+Your design should be clear and focused – ensure the text can be read from a distance!

 Driedger, Carolyn L., and Scott, William E., 2008, Mount Rainier; living safely with a volcano in your backyard: U.S. Geological Survey Fact Sheet 2008-3062 [http://pubs.usgs.gov/fs/2008/3062/].
 Version 1.0, August 28, 2008